Blue-fronted Lorikeet

 About the Blue-fronted Lorikeet

-The Blue-fronted Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 10 years with a maximum recorded of 15 years..
+The Blue-fronted Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live around 10 years, with up to 15 years recorded in captivity..

 How to Identify a Blue-fronted Lorikeet